-Free library cards are available for all residents and property owners in unincorporated Spokane County and the cities of Airway Heights, Cheney, Deer Park, Fairfield, Latah, Medical Lake, Millwood, Rockford, Spangle, Spokane Valley, and Waverly.
+Free library cards are available for all residents and property owners in unincorporated Spokane County and the cities and towns of Airway Heights, Cheney, Deer Park, Fairfield, Latah, Medical Lake, Millwood, Rockford, Spangle, Spokane Valley, and Waverly.

 Fill out an application form at any Spokane County Library District library

 Free library cards are also available to residents of the City of Spokane and Liberty Lake through a reciprocal agreement.
 Please visit one of our libraries for more details and to register.

 A PIN (Personal Identification Number) must be used with your library card number to make online requests for materials, check your library account information, and access databases from home.
 You may choose your own PIN when you register or by visiting the checkout desk at any of our libraries.

 If you live in an area other than those described above, ask our staff about options for a paid non-resident library card.
 The annual cost is $105 per household.